kessotolo/ConversationalCommerce/backend/README.md

   - Tracks all API requests and responses
   - Records user actions, resource access, and system events
-  - Captures detailed metadata for each activity
+  - Captures detailed event_metadata for each activity
   - Stores activities in the audit log

 - **Activity Types**